JavaScript Execution Context

 8. if there is a value return it

-For the function execution context, in this order, the following steps occur:
+For the function execution context the following steps occur:

 1. During runtime if a set of parenthesis ( ) is encountered, the internal [[Call]] method of the function object is called.